Uninstallation

 1. Remove the agent from your console: The agent will automatically disappear from your console after unenrollment, but you can also manually remove it if needed

-2. Review your tenant: Consider whether you want to keep your tenant account active or contact [email protected] to close your account
+2. Review your tenant: Consider whether you want to keep your tenant account active or contact [email protected]envelope to close your account

 Need Help?